-No PMR446 radio can have more than 500mW of transmission power, so all makes and models effectively have the same maximum range.
+No PMR446 radio can have more than ½ watt of transmission power, so all makes and models of PMR446 walkie-talkie will effectively have the same maximum range.

 PMR446 radios (like the ones that we sell) are NOT APPROVED for use in the U.S.A or Canada.

-In Europe the electrical mains voltage is 230 - 240v, so American radio chargers will not work, and will probably be damaged if you plug them in, because they are designed for 120v.
+In Europe the electrical mains voltage is 230 - 240 volts, so American radio chargers will not work, and will probably be damaged if you plug them in, because they are designed for 120 volts.

 FRS and GMRS are American official standards for consumer radios widely sold in shops in those countries.